SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: Conclusion

 \section{Conclusion}

-Recognizing the shortcomings of existing MU (machine unlearning) approaches, we introduce the innovative concept of weight saliency in MU, leading to the {\ours} framework.
-The proposed saliency unlearning has showcased its effectiveness in addressing the limitations of current MU methods, and applying to both image classification and generation tasks.
-As a notable application, we show that {\ours} stays effective in preventing stable diffusion from generating images with harmful content, even when given inappropriate image prompts.
-As other future research directions, we will explore the theoretical foundations of weight saliency-aided unlearning and consider other MU applications in generative AI, such as large language models.
+Recognizing the shortcomings of existing MU approaches, we introduce the innovative concept of weight saliency in MU, leading to the {\ours} framework.
+This proposed saliency unlearning has showcased its effectiveness in addressing the limitations of current MU methods, and applying to both image classification and generation tasks.
+As a notable application, we show that {\ours} stays effective in preventing stable diffusion from generating images with harmful content, even suffering inappropriate image prompts.